dragonslayerx/CodeforcesImporter/README.md

 lxml (http://lxml.de)

+You can download the prebuilt lxml library from here: https://pypi.python.org/pypi/lxml/3.5.0#downloads

 ## Special Thanks

 We would like to thank Mike Mirzayanov for providing Codeforces API that helped us making this tool.